jjvanzon/Circular-Language-Spec/1. Spec/16. Type Control/Type Safety, Genericity, Explicit.md

 ![](images/Type%20Safety,%20Genericity,%20Explicit.001e.png)

-They automaticaly have the same type with (by default) the same interfaces, sort of like this:
+They automatically have the same type with (by default) the same interfaces, sort of like this:

 ![](images/Type%20Safety,%20Genericity,%20Explicit.001f.png)